jvalue/made-template/README.md

 3. **Temperature-Sales Correlation:** Investigate whether and to what extent temperature influences supermarket sales, shedding light on consumer behavior dynamics.

 You can find the project report [here](/project/report.ipynb).
-The rpository also contains slides and video presentation of the project.
+The repository also contains slides and video presentation of the project.

 To run the project on your local machine, ensure that you have the necessary libraries installed.
 Follow the steps outlined in the [Project setup](#project-setup) section for the installation process.